 “Impressive comfort and quality help make the Mercedes E-Class one of the world's best-selling executive cars.”

-The E-Class costs a little more than its rivals to buy, but all versions come well equipped as standard.
-Bluetooth telephone connection, climate control, alloy wheels, rain-sensing wipers, heated front seats and electric adjustment on the driver's seat are all included.
-The Avantgarde trim level adds bi-xenon headlamps and LED daytime running lights, as well as full leather upholstery, while Sport models gain AMG styling and a more sporting interior.
+Being a Mercedes, the E-Class is a little bit more expensive to buy than many of its key rivals, but all models are decked out with lots of equipment and accessories as standard.
+That includes Bluetooth telephone connectivity, climate control, alloy wheels, rain-sensing automatic windscreen wipers, heated front seats and electric adjustment on the driver's seat.
+As you go up the specifications, you can add bi-xenon headlamps and LED daytime running lights, as well as full-leather upholstery to that list, while Sport models are fitted with AMG styling and a sporty interior.